Last Updated: 27 September 2020

 10. Contact & comments

-If you have any questions or comments regarding this privacy notice, please contact our Global Privacy Office, at The Willis Building, 51 Lime St, London EC3M 7DQ or at email@example.com.
+If you have any questions or comments regarding this privacy notice or would like to exercise your rights as a data subject, please contact our Global Privacy Office, at The Willis Building, 51 Lime St, London EC3M 7DQ or at firstname.lastname@example.org.